Photo credit: Julie Murray

-I am an oil painter working from my studio in the loft of my home in the Cambridgeshire Fens where I have lived for over 30 years.
+I am an oil painter working from my garden studio in the heart of the Cambridgeshire Fens where I have lived for over 30 years.

 Originally a figurative painter, I am now using oils with cold wax medium, which enables a freer, more experimental style, from which my work is currently becoming more abstract and explorative.

-My abstract paintings combine mark making, texture and layers.
+My abstract paintings combine mark making, texture, lines and layers.

 Marks tell a story, sometimes the meaning is clear, sometimes it remains elusive to the viewer, but the marks I use always have a relevance to me and the painting I am creating.
 Texture can give form and design as well as entice the viewer to look closer and become immersed.
+Lines are evocative, often ancient and can hold the presence and absence of the people who made them, or witnessed them.
 Layers hold memories and experiences, they hide and reveal, they contain history, linked both to the natural world and to people passing through.
 Such surfaces ask to be touched and felt.